Realiserad/fts-tree/README.md

 This repository contains an implementation of an algorithm called `FTS-TREE` which can be used to sample block leaders from a set of stakeholders stored in a Merkle tree.
 The algorithm builds upon an idea called follow-the-satoshi introduced in [1].

 The idea is simple: The edges the Merkle tree are labelled with the amount of coins in the left and right subtree respectively.
 Given a psuedo-random number generator, one can randomly select a stakeholder from the tree, weighted by the amount of coins they own, by traversing the tree down to a leaf node, containing one of the stakeholders.
-Each stakeholder controls a number of coins, and a private key used to sign blocks.
+Each stakeholder controls a number of coins and a private key used to sign blocks.

 ![An example of a stake tree with eight stakeholders.](http://i67.tinypic.com/2ish75t.jpg)